apptainer/singularity-userdocs/gpu.rst

 Multiple GPUs
 =============

-By default, Singularity makes all host devices available in the container.
+By default, apptainer makes all host devices available in the container.
 When the ``--contain`` option is used a minimal ``/dev`` tree is created in the container, but the ``--nv`` option will ensure that all nvidia devices on the host are present in the container.